 A cool tomato cucumber salad meets warm, fried halloumi cheese.

 Summer salads rejoice!
-This recipe for herby tomato cucumber salad with warm, pan-fried halloumi cheese combines salty and fresh, warm and cold, for an easy, truly delicious side.
+This recipe for warm, pan-fried halloumi cheese salad with tomatoes, cucumbers, and herbs combines salty and fresh, warm and cold, for an easy, truly delicious side.

 Tomato cucumber salad recipes always taste good.
 Something about the cool crunch of fresh cucumbers and the sweet juiciness of ripe summer tomatoes makes a perfect flavor combination.